 The guru that I write about in this article is not one person.
 It is a conceptual entity.
 It is The Book.
 I’m not talking about a particular book, I’m referring to books in general.
-A book can be life transforming, something that I have experienced first-hand.
+A book can be life-transforming, something that I have experienced first-hand.
 I had written about my entry into the world of non-fiction books here.
 I had challenged myself to read 100 books in 1 year.
-This started me on a journey which has created a different me, in stark contrast to the person I was before I read all these books.
+This started me on a journey that has created a different me, in stark contrast to the person I was before I read all these books.
 My intention was for the books to re-condition my thoughts and beliefs.
-If you ask me what the world’s best invention, I would say The Book.
-In the spirit of the 24 gurus of the avadhuta Dattatreya, I decided to write about 24 lessons I learned form non-fiction books.
+If you ask me what is the world’s best invention, I would say The Book.
+In the spirit of the 24 gurus of the avadhuta Dattatreya, I decided to write about 24 lessons I learned from non-fiction books.

 Lesson 1 – Rejection is a Myth

 This is one of the principles Jack Canfield outlines in his Success Principles.
 This is one of the earliest books that got me into the journey of self-transformation.
 As I had written about it here, Canfield states that there is no such thing as rejection.
 I ask for something.
 If I get it, excellent.
 If I don’t get it, I am no worse off than where I was before.
 Of course, if I go on and say “I am unhappy I got rejected”, or “I never get anything done”, then I have made matters worse.

 Lesson 2 – Change Happens in a Moment

 Most people believe that changing themselves will take a lot of time.
 Tony Robbins disagrees.
 In his Awaken the Giant Within, he says that most people believe that certain things have to happen before they decide to make the shift, after which change will take place in a given instant.
 Robbins believes that there is no reason why that instant should not be fast-tracked.
 More importantly, after the change is fast-tracked, Robbins says that it is important to reinforce it immediately, as well as condition our nervous system to succeed not just once, but continuously.